Contextualised Graduate Attributes

 Theoretical, social and/or historic engagement

-Graduates of the Faculty of Architecture, Design and Planning will be able to critically and contextually draw upon an extensive body of historical theoretical, social and political knowledge when thinking through ideas and issues.
+Graduates of the Sydney School of Architecture, Design and Planning will be able to critically and contextually draw upon an extensive body of historical theoretical, social and political knowledge when thinking through ideas and issues.

 - To think abstractly, conceptually and critically engage with ideas